CompuTec/pdc-docs/current/administrator-guide/setting-up-the-application/rfid.md

+---
+sidebar_position: 2
+---

 # RFID

 Here you can check how to set up logging in by using RFID cards.

 RFID is a way of using radio waves to send data that identifies a specific object.
 For example, the employee can log in or log out to a system or an application by putting a card with identification data on a dedicated reader.

-It is possible to set up CompuTec PDC for using RFID identification to log in or log out of the application.5
+It is possible to set up CompuTec PDC for using RFID identification to log in or log out of the application.

 ---